-I. Fundamental Teaching: God desires abundant life for all.

-- 1) We of the Evangelical Lutheran Church in America believe God's intention revealed through the Scriptures is that all people have life abundantly and flourish. - 2) We believe all people are created equally in the image of God.
+38 Faith, Sexism, and Justice: A Lutheran Call to Action 39 Short Statement 40 I Fundamental Teaching.
+41 I. Fundamental Teaching: God desires abundant life for all.
+42 43 Gou desires abundant me for an.
+43 44 45 46 1) We of the Evangelical Lutheran Church in America believe God's intention revealed through the Scriptures is that all people have life abundantly and flourish.
+47 48 49 50 51 52 2) We believe all people are created equally in the image of God.
 Every individual is dependent upon God, and all share in the God-given vocation to contribute their gifts to help all of creation flourish.
 Being in the image of the triune God means that we humans are relational, that we are interconnected.
-Just as we interact with God, we are social creatures relating with each other and all of creation. - 3) Despite God's intention for creation, humans exist in a state of sin.
+Just as we interact with God, we are social creatures relating with each other and all of creation.
+52 53 54 55 56 57 58 3) Despite God's intention for creation, humans exist in a state of sin.
 Because we fail to trust God as we should, we are alienated from God, from other people, and from creation itself.
-Not only individually, but also collectively, we live out this alienation through disobedience to God, pride, complacency, self-abasement, and acts against others, all of which limit the abundant life God intends. - 4) We believe that we are healed and redeemed from this alienation.
+Not only individually, but also collectively, we live out this alienation through disobedience to God, pride, complacency, self-abasement, and acts against others, all of which limit the abundant life God intends.
+59 60 61 62 63 64 65 4) We believe that we are healed and redeemed from this alienation.
 That is, Lutherans confess that we are justified by God's grace through faith in Jesus Christ, no matter what we have done or left undone.
 This promise means we are freed from bondage to the people and things we trust and love more than God or the ways we try to justify ourselves, sometimes at the expense of others.
-God's grace frees us and empowers us to love others as God loves all of creation. - 5) Our focus as Lutheran Christians on Jesus Christ affects how this church understands the call to do justice.
+God's grace frees us and empowers us to love others as God loves all of creation.
+66 67 68 69 5) As Lutheran Christians, our focus on Jesus Christ affects how this church understands justice .
 Because we are freed in Christ for others, we are able to respond to God's call to love our neighbor as ourselves.
-In society, neighbor love takes the form of neighbor justice.

-- 6) This focus on Jesus Christ also affects how we understand the Scriptures.
-While the Scriptures speak both Law and Gospel, Martin Luther emphasized that the Scriptures should be read by paying attention to what proclaims Christ-what carries the Gospel message of God's grace and mercy to all people. - 7) As Lutheran Christians, we recognize human reason and knowledge as gifts from God to be used for the common good.
+In society, neighbor love takes the form of neighbor justice .
+70 71 72 73 74 6) This focus on Jesus Christ also affects how we understand the Scriptures.
+While the Scriptures speak both Law and Gospel, Martin Luther emphasized that the Scriptures should be read by paying attention to what proclaims Christ-what carries the Gospel message of God's grace and mercy to all people.
+75 76 77 78 79 80 81 7) As Lutheran Christians, we recognize human reason and knowledge as gifts from God to be used for the common good.
 While the scriptural call to neighbor justice is clear, human reason and knowledge are essential to discern the specific forms, policies, and structures that best enable us to enact justice in particular contexts.
-Recognizing that the gifts of reason and knowledge are given to people of all religions and worldviews, Christians are freed to work together with them for the common good. - 8) We believe that the church is called to live as the body of Christ in the world even while we struggle with the realities of sin.
+Recognizing that the gifts of reason and knowledge are given to people of all religions and worldviews, Christians are freed to work together with them for the common good.

+8) We believe that the Church is called to live as the body of Christ in the world even while we struggle with the realities of sin.
 As Lutherans, we recognize that acting justly within family, church, and society for the common good is central to the vocation to which God calls all people.